tldr-pages/tldr/pages/common/strings.md

 `strings {{path/to/file}}`

-- Limit results to strings at least *length* characters long:
+- Limit results to strings at least n characters long:

 `strings -n {{length}} {{path/to/file}}`